karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 ![if the condition is true, then run the code between the curly braces](/odinraylib2/if_left.png "The anatomy an if-statement.
 The stuff between the `if` and the `{` is the condition for running the code between the two curly braces `{}`")

 In this case the condition is `rl.IsKeyDown(.LEFT)`.
 This check is run every frame of the game, which means many times per second.
 Remember: Each frame is equivalent to the `for !rl.WindowShouldClose() {` looping once, and your computer will try to run that loop as fast as it possibly can.
-It will continously check if you are holding the left arrow key.
+It will continuously check if you are holding the left arrow key.
 And for each frame it is held down, then this will happen: `player_pos.x -= 400*rl.GetFrameTime()`.
 This line says to decrease the x component of `player_pos` by `400*rl.GetFrameTime()`.
 Note the `-=`, writing it like that is a shorter way of writing `player_pos.x = player_pos.x - 400*rl.GetFrameTime()`.

 Now, what about the `400*rl.GetFrameTime()` part?
 My intent is to move the player _400 pixels per second_.
 I can achieve this by multiplying 400 by `rl.GetFrameTime()`.
 This works because `rl.GetFrameTime()` reports how many seconds the previous frame took.